stlab/better-code/better-code/src/chapter-4-algorithms.md

 is or does.
 Components that _do_ something are operations, and the statement of what they do form the basis for the operations contract.

 Consider a simple example.
-Suppose we are building a small drawing tool and want to remove a selected shape from an array.
+Suppose we are building a drawing tool and want to remove a selected shape from an array.
 The naive implementation is a loop that scans for the shape and erases it.